 The PGI Accelerator CPU+accelerator compilers with OpenACC and CUDA Fortran compilers support the CUDA 7.5 toolkit as the default.
-The compilers and tools also support the CUDA 8.0 and 9.0 (RC) toolkits.
+The compilers and tools also support the CUDA 8.0 toolkit.

 To specify the version of the CUDA Toolkit that is targeted by the compilers, use one of the following properties: